Dussavarun/Safety-Eye-Infy-Springboard/README.md

-# Model-Agnostic Full-Stack Video Detection Platform
+# Safety-Eye Video Detection Platform

 This project is a complete Dockerized stack for video object detection: